It's Okay To be The Dumbest Person In The Room

 Final Thought

-Just like how I took courage others to go to events alone, I hope that you will also take up the courage to feel insecure in a large crowd.
+Like how I got the courage to go to events alone, I hope you will also have the courage to feel insecure in a large crowd.

 What I realized in those events is that no one knows who I am, and some may even feel as insecure or as dumb as I am.